-The School was built by Sorabjee Shapoorjee Bengallee in the memory of his mother, Bai Bhikhaijee Shapoorjee Bengallee and in token of his filial love and gratitude for all that she had done for him.
+The school was built by Sorabjee Shapoorjee Bengallee in memory of his mother, Bai Bhikhaijee Shapoorjee Bengallee, and in token of his filial love and gratitude for all that she had done for him.

-With the passage of time, the old building gave way to a new edifice and in a new locality.
+With the passage of time, the old building gave way to a new edifice in a new locality.
 In 1952, the new building comprising of five storeys was completed.
-It was located at Sir Vithaldas Thackersey Marg, formerly called New Marine Lines.
+It was located at Sir Vithaldas Thackersey Marg, formerly known as New Marine Lines.

-The School is managed by The Parsee Girls’ School Association ever since its inception in 1858.
-The aim of The Parsee Girls’ School Association (P. G. S. A.) is ‘Service to Girls’ Education’.
+The School is managed by The Parsee Girls’ School Association (PGSA) ever since its inception in 1858.
+The aim of PGSA is ‘Service to Girls’ Education’.